Do You Lose Your Pension If You Get Fired From A Government Job?

 Can You Lose Your Vested Pension If Fired—Legal Protection?

 So far, we have understood that if you get fired from a government job do you lose your pension or not?
 Now, if you have been fired from a government job, then you must take legal action to recover or avail yourself of the vested pension.
+There is not any fix answer to this concer.
+In cases which are extreme offensive, the pension may get lost.

 What happens when you get fired from a government job